What is Strata?

 - The vehicle access gates

-The maintenance of your common property, such as the above, is done so by your Strata Company.
+The maintenance of your common property, such as the above, is usually undertaken by the Strata Company however every building and situation is unique and you should check your Strata Company bylaws if you have any questions.

 When you buy a strata property you will be required to pay a certain amount to your Strata Company commonly called a “levy” which is generally issued each quarter.